 Picnics on the Horseshoe.
 Baseball games at Founders Park.
 Seniors gathered in Colonial Life Arena for graduation.
 These are the joyous events spring semester should bring.
-However, to combat the spread of the coronavirus, the past few months have looked very different.
+However, to combat the spread of the coronavirus, the last year has looked very different.
 Instead of walking to class on the University of South Carolina’s (UofSC) historic campus, international students are sitting at desks in their residence hall.

 For the well-being of its students during the novel coronavirus outbreak, the University of South Carolina opted to transition to virtual instruction for the remainder of the spring semester and into the summer.
 Although this was disappointing news to many, UofSC students are relying on their “boundless resilience,” a motto repeated by University President Robert Caslen, to get through this challenging time.